ralphmcneal/git-code-challenge/README.md

 ### Git Code Challenge
 Requires Java 1.8.
 Clone this repo and run the api from source or by executing the jar.
+By default, this app returns  0:5 followers at 0:3 levels deep.
+You can change this behavior in the `Application`.
+Configurations can range from 0:N followers at 0:N levels deep.

 #### From Source